-CONCATENATE joins things together in order, so I need to a space character as the second argument to the function.
-As usual, all literal text needs to be surrounded in double quotes.
+CONCATENATE joins together things in order, so I'll need to add a "space" character as the second argument to the function.
+As usual, all "literal text" needs to be surrounded in double quotes.

-You can use this trick to add extra arguments where you need spaces and then come back and convert these extra references to spaces.
+You can use this trick to quickly add all the arguments you need.
+Just add extra arguments where you need spaces, and then come back and convert these extra references to spaces.

-If there is a middle initial, we'll join all 3 names.
+If there is a middle initial, that is, ISBLANK returns FALSE, we'll join all three names.

-I generally use the ampersand, because the formulas it creates are shorter and, to my eye at least, easy to read.
-However, the CONCATENATE also works well and keeps the values you are joining tidy and organized.
+I generally use the ampersand because the formulas it creates are shorter and, to my eye at least, easier to read.
+However, the CONCATENATE function also works well and keeps the values you are joining tidy and organized.